 Estuarine Research Reserve (JCNERR) Visitor Center

+This new exhibit serves as an introduction to the estuary.
 Follow the sound of peeping frogs to learn about the Pinelands, Great Bay, Barrier Island and open ocean ecosystems which make up this pristine reserve.
 A four minute video introduces this hands-on exhibit which is free of charge for visitors.

 1st Floor: “Walk on the Wild Side”

 Tuckerton Seaport’s diorama of local wildlife features four habitats – woods, wetlands, bay and ocean – filled with taxidermied animals and birds, live horseshoe crabs, turtles and other sea creatures.
 Explore the world of the Lenape Indians and the early whaling industry.
 Dress up like a pirate while you learn the history of pirates and privateers along the Jersey shore.
-TURN RIGHT.

 3. Barnegat Bay Decoy Museum in the Hunting Shanty